OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- when expanding, invert animation order between frame and infos

+- use a dedicated animation for world swap, and then one for game start

+- verify timing for ship safety when transitioning, currently it starts from beginning of animation!

+- reduction from 2 edges

 - for world with rectangular shape, the walls become visible at the other side of the fronteer on animations.
 Maybe we should animate the world too.

+At least do a rendering mask.

 - text should disappear / appear progressively